You are currently viewing How to become a digital nomad to travel full-time

 If you really want to travel more, make it a priority to travel more and find a job that allows you to do so.

-We here at Flytrippers are currently looking for 4 people to grow our team again (finally) now that the travel recovery is here to stay.
+We here at Flytrippers will soon be looking for 2 people to grow our team again.
+Stay tuned.

-In our case, we’re operating on a contract basis (which is how Flytrippers was able to survive the pandemic, by the way) but these are still permanent positions and needs for those who want to integrate their passion for travel into their career.
+In our case, we’re operating on a contract basis but these are still permanent positions and needs for those who want to integrate their passion for travel into their career.

 3. Become a freelancer